Marcox385/DSA_CPP/01 - Basics/notes.md

 #### The "using" statement
 The **using** statement can be used to refer to a name of a namespace that its being used constantly.
 It can be used to access single names (`using groupName::name`) or whole namespaces (`using namespace groupName`)

+## Functions
+The usual: `return_type function_name(arguments){ ... }`.
+By default, arguments are passed _by value_, but arguments can be also be _reference types_ with syntax already seen (`type& name`), which then can be modified within a function.
+This is the same as passing pointers by value and then modifying the value at its address.
+Both of these techniques can be used to "return" multiple values at once within a function, even if it returns void.

+### Constant references
+Passing structures and classes to functions is usually done by reference, otherwise, an entire copy of them would be created, rendering the program inefficient.
+To achieve a slightly higher level of efficiency, _constant references_ can be used; this will inform the compiler that, even an argument is passed by reference, it cannot be modified.

+### Array arguments
+When an array is passed as argument, it's converted to a pointer to its initial element (`type name[] -> type name*`), meaning, it's passed by reference and thus can be modified within a function.
+If an array is needed as return type, another approach has to be taken rather than returning the actual array, such as the pointer to it or using a _vector_ from the _STL_.

+## Overloading and Inlining
+Overloading is the definition of two or more functions or operators that have the same name but behave differently depending on the types of their actual arguments.

+### Function overloading
+When two or more functions are defined with the same name but with different argument lists.
+The appropiate function it's called by the compiler (using the signature closest to the actual arguments).

+### Operator overloading
+Operators such as +, +==, >> and such can be overloaded.
+To do so, define a function-like block usually with bool return type and keyword **operator** before the operator to overload.
+Binary operators takes two arguments, unary only one.
+This is usally used for class and structure comparison and equality, altogether with input and output.

+### In-line functions
+This type of functions are similar to Python lambdas, although they don't behave the same.
+Using the keyword **inline**, minimal functions (one-liners) can be defined.